 In 2014, SANS survey, sponsored by Cigital, Cloud Passage, FireEye, Qualys, RiskIQ, Tenable Network Security and Trend Micro, highlights the Security gains:

-- 13% of respondents see slight budgetary increase in their IT budget (4-6% more money then in the past)
+- 13% of respondents see slight budgetary increase in their IT budget (4-6% more money than in the past)

 - 70% of respondents see controls closer to the data, rating applications and database security as effective or very effective

-- 3% more of respondents incorporated security into the funded phases of the product development life cycle, compared to the 2013.
+- 3% more of respondents incorporated security into the funded phases of the product development lifecycle, compared to 2013.